kvikee

 The Remedy: Symbolic Gesture or Real Fix?

 The free replacement battery is the correct technical solution.
 But is it enough?
 It's possible some users already purchased their own batteries or switched to using AA.
 Microsoft is not offering refunds or replacement controllers.
-The gesture is practical but doesn't fully compensate for lost trust or the time invested (dealing with support, waiting for an order).
+The gesture is practical but doesn't fully compensate for lost trust or the time invested in dealing with customer support.

 Lesson for the Industry: Transparency From Day One